lowrycito/handbook/pages/study-manual-general-handbook-27-temple-ordinances-for-the-living.md

 Temple covenants and ordinances are sacred.
 The symbols associated with temple covenants should not be discussed outside the temple.
-Nor should we discuss the holy information we promise in the temple not to reveal.
+Nor should we discuss the holy information we covenant in the temple not to reveal.
 However, we may discuss the basic purposes and doctrine of temple covenants and ordinances and the spiritual feelings we have in the temple.